 - Each parent’s income.

 The best way to make sure you don’t wind up paying more child support than you can afford is to do what you can to get the number right the first time.

 If you have concerns about the amount laid out by the child support formula, dispute it before it becomes official.
 You can argue why you should pay less or why you should receive more.
 It’s way easier to take care of this now than to deal with it later.

 If you don’t do this upfront, child support modification often turns into a grind.

 To change a child support order in Washington State, there are two different ways to proceed.
 One is to file a Motion for Adjustment of Child Support and the other is to submit a Petition to Modify Child Support.
 Each one has specific requirements and whether to file one or the other depends greatly on the situation.

-- Petition to Modify Child Support Order: A year after the initial child support order, you can file this way if the payments cause a severe financial hardship to you or the child, the child turned 18 but hasn’t finished high school, or if there has been a drastic change in your economic circumstances.
+A year after the initial child support order, you can file this way if the payments cause severe financial hardship to you or the child, the child turned 18 but hasn’t finished high school, or if there has been a drastic change in your economic circumstances.